 At Joe Durham Jr. P.C., we have handled hundreds of personal injury cases.
-If you incurred injuries due to another person’s negligence, chances are that we can help you too.
+If you incurred injuries due to another person else’s negligence, chances are that we can help you too.
 In the following lines, we will provide you with a brief overview of the cases we handle.

 Types of Injury Cases We Handle

-As mentioned above, in these types of cases, one person incurs injuries due to another party’s actions.
+As mentioned above, in these types of cases, in personal injury claims, one person incurs injuries due to another party’s actions.
 These actions can be the result of negligence or intentional wrongdoing.
 The difference between the different types of personal injury cases refers to the circumstances of the injuries.

 Before we move on to reviewing the most common types of personal injury cases, we have an important recommendation.
-All injury victims should get in touch with a personal injury attorney in Albany as soon as possible.
+All the personal injury attorneys and victims should get in touch with a personal injury attorney in Albany as soon as possible.
 Here is why:

 - Most of the necessary evidence is only available for a limited time.